Rpc

 , which contains the synchronous interface handleXXXSyncProxy

-phase to register the RPC Client;Step 2: Initiate the RPC call in a business function during the
+method to register the RPC Client;Step 2: In a business function during the

 Start